 AFM 2.04

-The organization develops an equity statement outlining its commitment to equity, diversity, and inclusion (EDI) that is shared with its stakeholders.
+The organization develops an equity statement outlining its commitment to equity, diversity, and inclusion (EDI) that is shared internally and externally.

 Interpretation: The equity statement should reflect the organization’s history, connect EDI to its mission, and outline how the organization demonstrates its commitment to EDI.